geerlingguy/ansible-role-redis/README.md

 Add extra include file paths to this list to include more/localized Redis configuration.

+    redis_installation_from_source: false

+Valid values are true and false. true will build redis from Source

+    redis_test_before_install: false

+make test is disabled per default because it failes sometimes (redis seems to have some issues to stop the servers created for their tests) and takes 1-2 minutes to complete

+    redis_source_release_version: stable

+Valid values are "stable" and every version (e.g. 3.2.6) listed here: http://download.redis.io/releases/

 The redis package name for installation via the system package manager.
 Defaults to `redis-server` on Debian and `redis` on RHEL.

     redis_package_name: "redis28u"